Jasimuddin: Personal life

 Jasimuddin was married to Begum Mamtaz Jasimuddin (d.
 2006).
 Together they had three sons, Kamal Anwar Hashu, Firoz Anwar and Khurshid Anwar, and two daughters, Begum Hasna Moudud and Asma Elahi.
-Hasna is the wife of politician Moudud Ahmed.
+Hasna is married to politician Moudud Ahmed.
 Asma is married to Tawfiq-e-Elahi Chowdhury.

 Death and legacy

 Jasimuddin died on 14 March 1976 and was buried near his ancestral home at Gobindapur, Faridpur.
 A fortnightly festival known as Jasim Mela is observed at Gobindapur each year in January commemorating his birthday.